 - 6.2 By virtue of the reduced scale, height and massing, and removal of the garages to the front, and removal of the bulk to the rear, a suitable amount of separation space has been secured around the dwellings and to the front of the plots.
 The development is in keeping with the spacious character of neighbouring development, and the dwellings are of a design and scale that integrates appropriately with the surrounding area and streetscene.
 As demonstrated in the tree survey, and subject to the tree protection plan, important trees and landscape can be retained as part of the development.
-Subject to conditions controlling openings on the north-east side of the Plot 1, the residential amenity of neighbouring occupants is safeguarded. - 6.3 The principle of residential development in this location conforms to the spatial strategy.
+Subject to conditions controlling openings on the north-east side of the Plot 1, the residential amenity of neighbouring occupants is safeguarded. - 6.3 Regard has been had to the raised sill heights of the rooflight on amended plans, and the corrections to the red-line application area and land ownership certificate.
+The updated information does not alter the above conclusions. - 6.4 The principle of residential development in this location conforms to the spatial strategy.
 For the above reasons the current proposal has addressed the issues set out in previous refusal reasons.
 Subject to the conditions, the proposal is in accordance with highway safety, sustainable drainage and biodiversity policy.
-The development accords with the policies of the development plan, the emerging Joint Local Plan and the NPPF and is recommended for approval on these grounds. - 7.0 The following planning policies have been taken into account: - 7.1 Vale of White Horse Local Plan 2031 Part 1 (LPP1) Policies: - CP01 Presumption in Favour of Sustainable Development - CP03 Settlement Hierarchy - CP04 Meeting Our Housing Needs - CP08 Spatial Strategy for Abingdon-on-Thames and Oxford Fringe Sub-Area - CP35 Promoting Public Transport, Cycling and Walking - CP37 Design and Local Distinctiveness - CP40 Sustainable Design and Construction - CP42 Flood Risk (and drainage) - CP43 Natural Resources - CP44 Landscape - CP46 Conservation and Improvement of Biodiversity - 7.2 A Regulation 10A review (five-year review) for Local Plan Part 1 (LPP1) has been completed.
-The review shows that five years on, LPP1 (together with LPP2) continues to provide a suitable framework for development in the Vale of White Horse that is in overall conformity with government policy. - 7.3 Vale of White Horse Local Plan 2031 Part 2 (LPP2) Policies: - DP02 Space Standards - DP16 Access - DP23 Impact of Development on Amenity
+The development accords with the policies of the development plan, the Joint Design Guide and the NPPF and is recommended for approval on these grounds. - 7.0 The following planning policies have been taken into account: - 7.1 Vale of White Horse Local Plan 2031 Part 1 (LPP1) Policies: - CP01 Presumption in Favour of Sustainable Development - CP03 Settlement Hierarchy - CP04 Meeting Our Housing Needs - CP08 Spatial Strategy for Abingdon-on-Thames and Oxford Fringe Sub-Area - CP35 Promoting Public Transport, Cycling and Walking - CP37 Design and Local Distinctiveness - CP40 Sustainable Design and Construction - CP42 Flood Risk (and drainage) - CP43 Natural Resources - CP44 Landscape - CP46 Conservation and Improvement of Biodiversity - 7.2 A Regulation 10A review (five-year review) for Local Plan Part 1 (LPP1) has been completed.
+The review shows that five years on, LPP1 (together with LPP2) continues to provide a suitable framework for development in the Vale of White Horse that is in overall conformity with government policy.

+7.3 Vale of White Horse Local Plan 2031 Part 2 (LPP2) Policies: